 Some people spend on rollable office chairs, only to find out that they prefer stationary chairs more!
 In such cases, they end up replacing the wheels with stationary chair gliders.
 If you plan to do the same, I’d suggest placing a cloth or rug underneath the “new feet” to prevent the floor from getting scratched.

-And if none of the tips mentioned above work, the wheels on your chair might be damaged, and it may be time to change them.
+If none of the tips mentioned above work, the wheels on your chair might be damaged, and it may be time to change them.
 Or, you can invest in a new chair altogether that has better quality wheels.
 But do check out the past customer reviews of your preferred model to make a well-informed decision.